I have included some basic information on this page about how your keepsake jewellery will be made.

 The wipe enables you to capture a clear print of the hand, foot or paw.
 Because it is invisible and not like thick paint, it captures a clear print including all of the fine details which sometimes get lost in paint prints.
 It's also a lot less messy!

-What the video below and check out my blog post on How to get good handprints from your child.
+Watch the video below and check out my blog post on How to get good handprints from your child.

 The print is scanned in to my computer, I use special techniques to edit it to miniaturise it and create a negative of the print which is then used in a special machine to create a stamp of the hand,foot or paw print. this stamp is used to create an impression in the silver clay, much ike with the silver jewellery.

 As with the fingerprint moulds, the prints used in this jewellery will be returned to you in case you wish to use them again or get them framed as an extra keepsake.
+I will keep a digital copy in case you'd like to order orjewellery in the furture.

 If you have a hand or foot print previously taken that you wish to use to create a special piece of jewellery this can also be done, even paint prints can be used.
-I can accept images via email if you have a scanner or a black and white photocopy will work just as well, I won't ask you to send me your precious originals.
+I can accept images via email if you have a scanner or good photograph.
+Alternatively, a black and white photocopy will work just as well, I won't ask you to send me your precious originals.

 As with the Hand/foot/paw print jewellery, artwork jewellery is created using a miniature stamp of the drawing or writing.
 Because of the size, detailed drawings do not work well for this type of piece.
 It is best to choose a picture with strong lines.
 Children's 'stick' people drawings generally work quite well!